 So let’s get started!
 Let’s pick the perfect material for your home.

 White Kitchens and bathrooms are very trendy right now, so many people are opting towards lighter countertops.
 Choose a color that goes well with your existing cabinetry color, or think about painting them.

 While Polished, glossy countertops have always been the classic go-to-look, some people are opting for different looks.
 Polished countertops are smooth to the touch.

 Some people like the Leathered look, which gives the stone a little bit of a rough texture, yet hides fingerprints and smudges exceptionally.

 Another up and coming look is Matte finishes for your tops.
 A Matte finish offers less sheen, a less glossy stone look.
 They feel soft and smooth.

 Strength and longevity are big factors when purchasing countertop material.
-With Durability also comes resistance to scratches, stains, water spots and acidity.
+With Durability also comes resistance to scratches, stains, water spots, and acidity.
 Natural Stone requires Sealing and Maintenance, which is necessary for keeping your countertops pristine.
 Choose a stone with cleaning requirements you are comfortable with.
-Some stones needs specialized cleaners, as to not wear down the sealant, or corrode the surface and get into the stone.
+Some stones need specialized cleaners, as to not wear down the sealant, or corrode the surface and get into the stone.

 Cost is always one of, if not the biggest, factor for many people to consider before even thinking about doing a Countertop Project.
 Some materials are more expensive than others, which is an important factor to plan ahead for in your project if you really want a certain look with a preferred material.
 Granite is usually the cheapest, with Marble being on the higher end.